ScruffyTheMoose/artProject2/README.md

 - The fade of the vectors around the object

 ### How does it work?
+This code will allow you to set up a simple vector field.
+The comments go into detail as to how each component impacts the render.
 ```
 // array for storing vectors
 locs = [];